The Long March 长征 cháng zhēng

 Rarely does one historical event have such an impact.
-The Long March of 1935 can be compared with Winston Churchill on the Dunkirk evacuation and Jack Kennedy on the Cuban Missile Crisis.
+The Long March of 1935 can be compared with the Dunkirk evacuation ➚ and the Cuban Missile Crisis ➚.
 The after effects reverberated on for 50 years and shaped China's position in the world.
 Although historians can agree on its importance, there the unanimity ends, the facts of the Long March continue to be hotly debated.

 By dogged determination and sheer good luck the Communists escaped their doom, surrounded and outnumbered at the Jiangxi Soviet to arrive at Shaanxi as war-hardened leaders to drive forward Communist Party policy for fifty years.
 The veterans of the Long March held the reins of power for the rest of their lifetimes and gave an outward show of solidarity and unity that gave China much needed stability and a springboard for rapid economic development.
 Shared hardship forged bonds of loyalty and understanding.
 Just as importantly Mao Zedong emerged from the Long March as a wily and effective leader who went on to lead the party and then the country for 35 years without any serious opposition.